bartventer/gorm-multitenancy/README.md

 - Shared database, separate schemas
 - Separate databases

-This package implements the shared database, separate schemas approach to multitenancy, providing custom drivers for seamless integration with your existing database setup.
+This package adopts the 'shared database, separate schemas' approach, providing custom drivers for seamless integration with your existing database setup.

 ## Features

-- **GORM Integration**: Uses the [gorm](https://gorm.io/) ORM to manage the database, allowing for easy integration with your existing GORM setup.
+- **GORM Integration**: Leverages the [gorm](https://gorm.io/) ORM to manage the database, facilitating easy integration with your existing GORM setup.
-- **Custom Database Drivers**: Offers drop-in replacements for existing drivers, supporting multitenancy without requiring any initialization reconfiguration.
+- **Custom Database Drivers**: Provides drop-in replacements for existing drivers, enabling multitenancy without the need for initialization reconfiguration.
-- **HTTP Middleware**: Includes middleware for seamless integration with popular routers, allowing you to easily manage tenant context in your application.
+- **HTTP Middleware**: Offers middleware for seamless integration with popular routers, making it easy to manage tenant context in your application.

 ## Database compatibility

-Current supported databases are listed below.
-Pull requests for other drivers are welcome.
+The following databases are currently supported.
+Contributions for other drivers are welcome.

 - PostgreSQL

 ## Router Integration

-This package includes middleware that can be utilized with the routers listed below for seamless integration with the database drivers.
+This package includes middleware that can be used with the routers listed below for seamless integration with the database drivers.
 While not a requirement, these routers are fully compatible with the provided middleware.
 Contributions for other routers are welcome.

 - Echo
 - Net/HTTP